kfeder/naltrexone_reanalysis/supplement.md

 ![Figure 1](figures/Slide1.jpeg)

-In per protocol analysis, we restrict to individuals who actually initiate their medication.
+In per-protocol analysis, we restrict to individuals who actually initiate their medication.
 For patients assigned naltrexone, this requires detoxification.
 Thus, assignment causes detox, and restricting to initiators is equivalent to conditioning on completing detox.